storybook-community/.github/profile/README.md

 ### How to participate

+We happily welcome new contributors.
+To ensure the sustainability of the collective, new members are invited based on:
+* Agreement with our [code of conduct](https://github.com/storybook-community/.github/blob/main/profile/CODE_OF_CONDUCT.md) and [safety procedures](https://github.com/storybook-community/.github/blob/main/profile/SAFETY.md)
+* Track record of contributions to FOSS projects (NPM packages with active users, multiple contributions to larger projects)

+Here are the criteria for an addon to be adopted into the community group:
+* The addon has a significant user base or provides unique value to the ecosystem
+* There must be a person available to be the primary maintainer

 #### If you're an addon author

 Do you already know how to [write Storybook addons](https://storybook.js.org/docs/addons/writing-addons)?
 You can join the collective as a general contributor, to help with maintenance effort when major versions of Storybook are released.
 Come [talk to us on Discord](https://discord.gg/KKXFQy9sFc) if you're interested in helping out.